janbodnar/Java-Skolenie/db/sqlite.md

 for `INSERT`, `UPDATE`, `DELETE`, statements as well as for `CREATE TABLE` and `DROP TABLE` statements.

+Batch processing groups multiple queries into one unit and passes it in a single network trip to a database.

 ```java
 import java.sql.Connection;
 import java.sql.DriverManager;